traskcon/Big-Data-Bowl-25/README.md

     * Alternatively, can attempt to jump straight from pre-snap positions to expected yards
 * Expected Time to Throw: Based on pre-snap alignment, how much time does QB have to throw the ball before a sack?
 * Route prediction: Based on a receiver's alignments, what routes is he likely to run?
-    * Routes charted in the player_plays data: {ANGLE, cORNER, cROSS, FLAT, GO, HITcH, IN, OUT, POST, ScREEN, SLANT, WHEEL}
+    * Routes charted in the player_plays data: {ANGLE, CORNER, CROSS, FLAT, GO, HITCH, IN, OUT, POST, SCREEN, SLANT, WHEEL}
 * Motion Vulnerability: How much more EPA a team gives up on plays with motion vs comparable static plays
     * Can compare more than just EPA, look at separation, pass rush, run yards
 * Effect of linemen sets on run play success
 * Analyzing punt plays (block probability, return success rate)
-    * can't, dataset excludes special teams plays
+    * Can't, dataset excludes special teams plays

 ## Outline/Pseudocode
 1. Data Prep